indigo-dc/indigo-datacloud-releases/README.md

 * **End-of-life period**: in this period no updates or support are provided.
 The end-of-life period starts after the end of the security updates period

+## Package Repositories

+INDIGO DataCloud releases are available from the official [INDIGO - DataCloud Repositories](http://repo.indigo.-datacloud.eu).

+Older releases of the middleware services can be downloaded from the repositories managed by the partner middleware distributions.

+## Release Announcements

+Stay updated subscribing the [INDIGO - DataCloud RSS release feed](http://TO-BE-ADDED)  or by subscribing the [INDIGO - DataCloud Announces Mailing List](https://lists.indigo-datacloud.eu/sympa/info/indigo-announce).